jsdclxvi/Reforestation/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## What time did the man go to the dentist?
+Tooth hurt-y.